 Pinning is a rite of passage ceremony that signals the transition of the student nurse to the professional nurse sponsored by SLU SON.
 Therefore, the Pinning Ceremony is expected to demonstrate this professionalism in all venues.

-Student Affairs Liaison
+Students must purchase a pin to participate in the pinning ceremony.
+Requests for exceptions to this rule must be presented to the Student Affairs Committee for approval.